hydraharish123/moodify/README.md

 * **🧠 Mood-to-Genre Mapping**
   Each detected emotion is intelligently mapped to specific music genres that reflect or enhance the mood, creating a deeper emotional connection through music.

-* **▶️ Interactive Song Playback**
-  Users can listen to Spotify song previews directly from the app by clicking on suggested tracks.
+* **▶️ Spotify Song Player (Navigates to Spotify)** Users can listen to Spotify song by clicking on suggested tracks.

 * **⭐ Favorite Songs**
   Allows users to mark songs as favorites so they can easily revisit the tracks that resonated most with their mood.